 Pictured above: Salzkammergut Lake District, Austria

-While it’s lovely to watch the European countryside go by as you to hop from city to city by train, in most cases, it’s harder to get out of Europe’s major cities to explore the mountains and small towns than it is with a car.
-Our family’s very first stop after arriving in Germany was Playmobil FunPark (pictured above) located about ten miles outside of Nuremberg.
+While it’s lovely to watch the European countryside go by as you to hop from city to city by train, in most cases, it’s harder to get out of Central Europe’s major cities to explore the mountains and small towns than it is when renting a car in Europe.
+Our family’s very first stop after driving in Germany was Playmobil FunPark (pictured above) located about ten miles outside of Nuremberg.
 The huge playground amusement park would have been virtually impossible to access via rail so we arrived by car as hundreds of European families do each summer day.
-The following day we walked a fun labyrinth trail (Felslabyrinth Langenhennersdorf) in Saxon Switzerland National Park (Nationalpark Sächsische Schweiz) alongside dozens of families — another destination only accessible by car.
+The following day we walked a fun labyrinth trail (Felslabyrinth Langenhennersdorf) in Saxon Switzerland National Park (Nationalpark Sächsische Schweiz) alongside dozens of families — another destination only accessible by driving in Germany.

-How did we decide what to include in our two-week itinerary?
-We sampled a bit of everything that the region has to offer.
+How did we decide what to include in our 2-week Central Europe trip Itinerary?
+We sampled a bit of everything that the Central Europe has to offer.

-This trip we skipped Prague, bypassed most World War II and Cold War era historic sites outside of Munich – especially those related to the Holocaust, and did not tour a single cave in Slovakia (because we had just been to Carlsbad Caverns a few months previous) — you just can’t do everything.
-But, we did climb to the top of a church tower in Kraków, take a boat ride narrated only in Czech at Adršpach-Teplice Rocks (Adršpašsko-teplické skály), climb ladders over waterfalls in Slovak Paradise National Park (Slovenský Raj), have dinner on a charming town square in Hungary, tour a medieval castle in the rain (Pictured above: Spiš Castle, Slovakia), watch the sun set on Budapest, take a bike tour in Munich, and so much more.
+This trip we skipped Prague, bypassed most World War II and Cold War era historic sites outside of Munich – especially those related to the Holocaust, and did not tour a single cave in Slovakia (because we had just been to Carlsbad Caverns a few months previous) — you just can’t do everything on a European road trip.
+But, we did climb to the top of a church tower in Kraków, take a boat ride narrated only in Czech at Adršpach-Teplice Rocks (Adršpašsko-teplické skály), climb ladders over waterfalls in Slovak Paradise National Park (Slovenský Raj), have dinner on a charming town square in Hungary, tour a medieval castle in the rain (Pictured above: Spiš Castle, Slovakia), watch the sun set on Budapest, take a bike tour in Munich, and so much more on our European road trip.

-So, did we drive into any major cities?
-Yes, we included Kraków, Budapest, Vienna, and Munich in our itinerary.
+So, did we drive into any major cities on our European road trip?
+Yes, we included Kraków, Budapest, Vienna, and Munich in our 2-week Central Europe trip itinerary.

-Of course, our itinerary did include some of Europe’s popular metropolitan destinations, like Budapest (pictured above), Munich, and Vienna.
+Of course, our 2-week Europe trip itinerary did include some of Europe’s popular metropolitan destinations, like Budapest (pictured above), Munich, and Vienna.
 However, our stays in each these cities were brief and the hotels that we chose were generally not within walking distance of the historic city center.
-While we braved the traffic in notably car-friendly, Vienna parking along the street not far from the center of town, we quickly ditched our car in our hotel’s parking garage and took the subway into the city center in Munich and Budapest.
+We braved the traffic in notably car-friendly, Vienna, parking along the street not far from the center of town We quickly ditched our car in our hotel’s parking garage and took the subway into the city center in Munich and Budapest.
+Driving in Munich, Germany would have been difficult.
 When visiting Kraków, we took a different approach, choosing to stay outside the city in a neighboring town and make a day trip into the historic city center by train.

-Honestly, we didn’t miss out on the city experience at all.
+Honestly, we didn’t miss out on the city experience at all on our European road trip.
 In the process we also discovered smaller cities like Eger, Hungary (pictured above) and Levoča, Slovakia with beautiful churches, historic city walls, and busy town squares, but few American tourists.

 How did we navigate the roads?
-Google Maps served us well everywhere we traveled in Europe.
+Google Maps served us well everywhere we traveled in Europe, especially driving in Germany.

 Pictured above: rodelbahn in Salzkammergut Lake Region, Austria

 Google Maps had the added bonus of helping us find ATM machines (Bancomat), gas stations, parking lots, and playgrounds.
-In Austria and Germany I found playgrounds for my 7- and 8-year olds by searching for “spielplatz” — playground in German.
+While driving in Germany and Austria, I found playgrounds for my 7- and 8-year olds by searching for “spielplatz” — playground in German.
 Once in the mountains, I also began searching for “rodelbahn” — German for mountain coaster or summer bobsled.

 Pictured above: Suchá Belá Gorge, Podlesok, Slovenský Raj, Slovakia